Rath2601/core_java/README.md

     - Handled globally (e.g., using global exception handler).

 9. we use "private static final long serialVersionUID = 1L;"
-    - but its not required for modern applications
+    - but its not required for modern applications<br>
     ```(Exception → @ControllerAdvice → ErrorResponse DTO → JSON (via Jackson) (doesn't use Java object serialization.)```

 ---